b0x68/b0x68.github.io/content/about/about.md

 color = "" #color from the theme settings
 +++

-My name is Brian and this is my personal blog.
-The content will mostly be tech related -- Linux, web development, How To articles, etc. I can also guarantee there will be completely random and unrelated content.
+My name is Brian and this is my personal website.
+The content will mostly be tech related -- Linux, web development, how-to articles like in [Technical Content](https://b0x68.github.io/techcontent), etc. I can also guarantee there will be completely random and unrelated content.
 By day I am a linux infrastructure administrator; by night, I'm a serial hobbyist.

 I don't claim to be an expert on anything, but I'll share my experiences in hope they help others.